Gamze Nur Yaman: Early life

-Club
+Club career

 Beşiktaş

 Yaman obtained her license from Beşiktaş J.K. on May 30, 2015.
 Her debut came in the 2014–15 season of the Turkish Women's Third League.
 Becoming league champion, her team was promoted to the Turkish Second League in the 2015–16 season.
 Beşiktaş J.K. finished the season as champion, and was again promoted to the First League in the 2016–17 season.

 She is the team's goalkeeper. İn the end of the 2018-19 First Leafue season, she enjoyed her team's champion title.

-ALG Spor
+ALG

-By end September 2019, Yaman moved to ALG Spor in Gaziantep.
+By end September 2019, Yaman moved to ALG SporALG in Gaziantep.

-WFC Zhytlobud-1 Kharkiv
+Zhytlobud-1 Kharkiv

-After two seasons with ALG Spor, she went on 21 September 2020 to Ukraine to join WFC Zhytlobud-1 Kharkiv in the 2020–21 Vyshcha Liha.
+After two seasons with ALG, she went on 21 September 2020 to Ukraine to join WFC Zhytlobud-1 Kharkiv in the 2020–21 Vyshcha Liha.

 Galatasaray

-On 3 March 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.
+On 3 March 2022, the Turkish Women's Football Super League team transferred to Galatasaray.
+Her team finished the 2023-24 Super League season as champion.
+She played in the 2024–25 UEFA Champions League qualifying rounds and the knockout phase matches.
+In the statement made by Galatasaray club on 20 July 2025, the managementwished her farewell.

+Trabzon

+In September 2025, she transferred to Trabzon.

-International
+International career

 Yaman was admitted to the Turkey women's U-19 team, and played her first game at the UEFA Development Tournament against Slovenia on June 9, 2016.
 The women's U-19 team became champion of the tournament.

 She was called up to the national U-19 team again to play at the 2017 UEFA Women's Under-19 Championship qualification – Group 10 matches.
 She took part also in one match of the 2018 UEFA Women's Under-19 Championship qualification – Group 10, and three matches of the 2018 UEFA Women's Under-19 Championship qualification – Elite round Group 4.

 On 11 November 2018, she debuted in the Turkey women's national football team playing in the friendly match against Georgia.
 She took part in three UEFA Women's Euro 2022 qualifying Group A matches.